ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Changes between draft-mahy-mimi-content-04 and draft-mahy-mimi-content-05

+* change message ID construction: TODO: fix examples
 * remove partIndex and make it implied
 * mention Content ID URI (cid:) and describe implicit partIndex
 * discuss rendering and authorization issues for edit/delete in the security considerations
 * include both absolute and relative expiration times
-* add specificity about markdown support
+* add specificity about markdown support / create GFM-MIMI Markdown variant
 * remove tag from URLs in ExternalPart and implied headers